Could you spend 3 days in Vancouver BC?

 The Capilano Suspension Bridge is an amazing attraction that Vancouver offers its visitors.
 Suspended 230 ft above the Capilano River, you are not going to want to miss this attraction.
 Along with the bridge, you will be able to walk cliffside through the park and get to experience views like never before.
 It costs around $50 to enter the park, but, it is well worth every penny.

-Visit The Capilano Suspension Bridge with a Self Guided Tour
+Visit The Capilano Suspension Bridge

 Walk around downtown Vancouver